 Questions may be directed to Kelly Miller, Donor Choice Administrator, at 410.895.1432 or email@example.com.

-Income tax laws encourage contributions to public charities like United Way by providing, within the tax code, income tax deductions donors who itemize their federal tax returns.
+Income tax laws encourage contributions to public charities like United Way by providing—within the tax code—income tax deductions for donors who itemize on their federal tax returns.

 *There may be additional savings in avoiding Maryland state income tax.
 Charitable gifts are subject to the deduction limits set by the Internal Revenue Code.
-Any excess deduction can be carried forward over an additional five years.
-Additionally, charitable contributions are subject to the phaseout of itemized deductions for certain high income taxpayers.
-This material is intended to be illustrative only; we always encourage individuals to review their plans with their own tax counsel to ensure that their particular circumstances are fully considered when calculating the tax consequences of any charitable gift.
+Any excess deductions can be carried over an additional five years.
+Additionally, charitable deductions are subject to the phaseout of itemized deductions for certain high-income taxpayers.
+This material is intended to be illustrative only; we encourage individuals to review their plans with their own tax counsel to ensure that their particular circumstances are fully considered when calculating the tax consequences of any charitable gift.

 For more than 90 years, United Way of Central Maryland has been improving lives in the communities it serves: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County, Maryland.